LiangJiabaoY/SVTSR/README.md

 # SVTSR

-### SVTSR: A Lightweight Scattering Vision Transformer for Image Super-Resolution
+### A Lightweight Scattering Vision Transformer for Image Super-Resolution